 Let it idle

 I know, this isn’t ideal.
 After all, letting your vehicle sit idling only adds to the pollution issue.
 However, when it is extremely cold, it can help to let your vehicle sit and run for a few minutes before driving.
 Some people will argue that it is perfectly fine to start your vehicle and immediately drive in the cold.
 I find it all depends on how cold it gets.
 Anything above -20C/-4F and you are probably fine to go without the idle time.
-However, as it gets colder it’s a good idea to start your vehicle 5-10 minutes early before taking off.
-Spend that time that it’s idling and warming up to make sure your windows, lights and license plates are snow and ice free, then get in and go.
+As it gets colder it’s a good idea to start your vehicle 5-10 minutes early before taking off.
+Spend that time that it’s idling and warming up to make sure your windows, lights and license plates are snow and ice-free, then get in and go.

-Whether it’s the summer or winter, it is a good idea to keep an Emergency Kit in your vehicle.
-On top of a basic vehicle emergency kit, it is a good idea to keep a blanket in your car, along with a spare set of gloves and a hat.
+Whether it’s the summer or winter, it is a good idea to keep an emergency kit in your vehicle.
+On top of a basic vehicle emergency kit, it is a good idea to keep a fleece blanket in your car, along with a spare set of gloves and a hat.
 These can come in handy if you are stuck at the side of the road due to snow.
 Toss a couple of granola bars or other snacks, plus some water, into your emergency kit as well.
 They will likely be frozen but it’s better than having nothing.

 Keep that tank topped up